kqf/root-recipes/README.md

 if __name__ == "__main__":
     main()
 ```
-### How to draw bottom panel (basics)
+### How to draw bottom panel (ratio plot)
-The best (simplest) option is to draw two separate plots on two separate canvases and don't split a canvas into several parts.
+The best (simplest) option is to draw two separate plots on two separate canvases and never split a canvas into several parts.
 However, such necessity might occur in real life.
-Here is the code that achieves the minimum requirements:
+Here is the code that does this:
 ```python
 import ROOT
 from contextlib import contextmanager